Vlasenko2006/NeuroNMusE/README.md

 ### Example Output

-Below is an example of the network's 10-second music output generated from the first 10-seconds of soundtrack "Bablo Pobezhdaet Zlo" created by Yndervud music band.
-The network excels at capturing rhythmic patterns and reproducing drum and bass guitar sections.
-However, due to computational constraints (e.g., a single GPU with 15GB of RAM), the number of layers and transformer heads is limited, and the training dataset is relatively small.
-As a result, the network struggles with reproducing complex elements like vocals and rhythm guitar.
+Below is an example of the network's 10-second music output generated from the first 10-seconds of soundtrack "Bablo Pobezhdaet Zlo" created by "Yndervud" music band.
+Although the input is a low telephonic-quality (12000 kHz sample frequency) sound track, the network excels at capturing rhythmic patterns and reproducing drum and bass guitar sections.
+However, due to computational constraints (e.g., a single GPU with 15GB of RAM), the number of layers and transformer heads is limited, and the training dataset is relatively small (400 songs).
+As a result, the network struggles with reproducing complex elements like vocals, percussions and rhythm guitar.

 &nbsp;